Regulatory Compliance & Data Tokenization Standards

 The EU AI Act is now fully active, and it places new expectations on companies building AI products.
 High-risk systems, such as those used in healthcare, finance, hiring, and government, must show that they reduce unnecessary exposure to identifiable information.

-Tokenization becomes a structural requirement here.
+Tokenization is a structural requirement here.
 It allows models to use relevant features of the data without retaining the identity of the individual.
 It also helps organizations produce transparent audit trails, which the AI Act now requires.

 3. Expanding US State Privacy Laws